Flugmango/wohmue/README.md

 # Pre-processed data
 This project uses the pre-processed streets.geojson (provided in ./data).
 Pre-processing is done via Jupyter notebook.
 If you're interested in the process of pre-processing, see folder "./colab".

+# Linux
+When on Linux, you probably need to activate via .venv/bin/activate